andrew-bedford/re-blog/wwwroot/posts/writing-to-think.md

 Writing also allows us to see larger patterns in what we read.
 For example, I've been reading lately on leadership and entrepreneurship because I'm thinking of starting a company.
 By examining all the snippets that resonated with me, I can better identify what kind of leader and entrepreneur I'd like to be.
 By summarizing and writing it down, I can use it as a goal.
 If I hadn't taken any notes, I don't think I could have defined it so clearly.

 ## Writing to test and improve
 Getting our thoughts out of our heads and onto paper (so to speak) can help us test and validate them.
 Some ideas may sound great in our heads, but don't hold up once we write them down.
-Once issues are found, we can improve them.
+If issues are found, then we can improve them.

 <!-- Like many skills, writing improves through practice and a willingness to accept and learn from criticism. -->